Rays vs. Rockies Player Props Betting Odds

 Diaz Stats

-- Diaz will look for his fifth straight game with a hit in this contest.
-In his last five games he is batting .348 with two walks.
+- Diaz will look for his sixth straight game with a hit in this contest.
+During his last five outings he is batting .440 with a double, a walk and two RBI.

 Diaz Recent Games